 21. Market Street to Church Street just north of parking garage (south of The Esplanade).
 APPROVED NAME: CONGER COAL LANE To commemorate the Conger Coal Company whose yard and wharf was nearby.
 By-law 175-2013

 22. Aitken Place to Douville Court.
-The City investigated calling this lane Douville Court as it has the front doors of houses on it and is really an extension of this street; the decision was to leave it unnamed.
-A change will require local support.
+The SLNA group and the City investigated calling this lane Douville Court as it has the front doors of houses on that small street and it is really an extension of this street; the decision was to leave it unnamed.
+Any change will require local support.

 Return to SLNA main page